Samuel Sherman: New York

-In 1909, the Sherman family emigrated once again, this time to the United States of America, settling in New York City.
+In 1909, the Sherman family emigrated once again, this time to the United States, settling in New York City.
 In America, Sherman found difficulty getting orchestra work which he deemed worthy of his talent and résumé.
 In 1910 Lena gave birth to their fifth child, a son named Harold.
 In 1911, Samuel separated from Lena leaving her to take care of their children.

 Musical legacy

 In his absence, Sherman's thirteen-year-old son, Al Sherman, was forced to quit school to become the family's primary money earner.
 He took various odd jobs but his father specifically forbid him from becoming a musician.
 Nevertheless, Al was drawn toward music and taught himself the piano in secret.
 Eventually he became good enough to join the Musicians' Union.
 Samuel learned of his son's vocation when one day the Union sent teenaged Sherman to play piano in Sherman's orchestra.
 Al would continue in the music business, against Samuel's direct orders eventually becoming a successful Tin Pan Alley songwriter from the 1920s-1950s.
 Al's sons Robert and Richard would also follow in their grandfather's footsteps becoming world renowned songwriters.
 Robert's son, fourth generation songwriter, Robert J. Sherman continues the songwriting line in the twenty-first century.